aalexmmaldonado/omics/docs/appendices/file-types/fastq.md

 # FASTQ

-Results of Sanger sequencing are usually fasta files (obtained from processing chromatograms).
+Results of sanger sequencing are usually `fasta` files obtained from processing chromatograms.
-Most high-throughput sequencing machines output fastq files, the “de facto” current standard in HTS.
+Most high-throughput sequencing (HTS) machines output `fastq` files, the “de facto” current standard in HTS.
-Like fasta, fastq files are simply text files, but where each block of information (a sequenced DNA fragment, or read) in this format is encoded as 4 lines:
+Like `fasta`, `fastq` files are simply text files, but where each block of information in this format is encoded as 4 lines:

 ```text
 @read_identifier